-This manual contains guidance and instructions for the installation and operation of the alternator.
+This manual contains guidance and instructions for the installation and operation of the equipment specified on the manual front cover.
 This manual does not include instructions for servicing and maintaining the alternator.
-Contact Cummins Generator Technologies (CGT) Customer Service for details.
+Contact Cummins Generator Technologies (CGT) Customer Service for servicing information.

-Before operating the alternator, read this manual and make sure that all personnel who work on the equipment have access to the manual and all additional documentation supplied with it.
-Misuse and failure to follow the instructions, and the use of non-approved parts, may invalidate the product warranty and lead to potential accidents.
+Before operating, the equipment, read this manual.
+Make sure that all personnel who work on the equipment have access to the manual and all related documentation supplied with it.
+Misuse, failure to obey the instructions or use of non-approved parts, may invalidate the product warranty and lead to loss injury or damage.

-This manual is an essential part of the alternator.
-Make sure that the manual is available to all users throughout the life of the alternator.
+This manual is an essential part of the equipment.
+Make sure that the manual is available to all applicable personnel throughout the life of the equipment.

-The manual is written for skilled electrical and mechanical technicians and engineers, who have prior knowledge and experience of generating equipment of this type.
-If in doubt, please seek expert advice or contact your local CGT subsidiary.
+The manual is written for skilled electrical and mechanical technicians and engineers, who have prior knowledge and experience of equipment of this type.
+If in doubt, contact your local CGT subsidiary.

 Information in this manual was correct when published.
 It may be superseded due to our policy of continuous improvement.
-Please visit www.stamford-avk.com for latest documentation.
+Visit www.stamford-avk.com for latest documentation.